valu-digital/npm-packages/packages/react-intersection-observer/README.md

 A React Hook for the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

-This can be used for lazy loading and rendering when something appears into to view port
+This can be used for lazy loading and rendering when something appears into the view port

 ## Install